VissersThomas/blue41-ctf-player-server/README.md

 4. Submit the endpoint for your team on [ctf.blue41.com](https://ctf.blue41.com) (e.g. https://2a79-178-51-98-11.ngrok-free.app)

 ### 3. Get and set your Milvus (vector db) credentials
-Once you submit and endpoint on ctf.blue41.com, you will get the milvus credentials.
+Once you submit an endpoint on ctf.blue41.com, you will get the milvus credentials.
 Create a .env file (if it didn't exist yet).
 Add the milvus credentials to it.
 Also add your OpenAI API key.
 ```bash
 MILVUS_HOST=host
 MILVUS_PORT=port